-In wishing you all a very Merry Christmas, it has become an annual Women You Should Know tradition to share this very beautiful poem that was composed by a woman most already know, the late author and poet, Dr. Maya Angelou.
-Her deeply moving words bear even more significance in the wake of her death this past May, and at a time when our country and the world are in desperate need of peace.
+It has become an annual Women You Should Know tradition to share this very beautiful poem composed by Dr. Maya Angelou, one of the most renowned and influential voices of our time.
+Her deeply moving words bear even more significance at a time when our country and the world are in such desperate need of peace.

 Amazing Peace: A Christmas Poem was first read by Dr. Angelou at the lighting of the National Christmas Tree in Washington, D.C. in 2005 and since, has become a holiday classic.
 In 2008, the poem became available in picture book format with illustrations by artists Steve Johnson and Lou Facher.

-Although written in the spirit of Christmas, the poem is intended to be a gift for people of all faiths and encourages us to celebrate and embrace the promise of hope, peace and unity during the holiday season.
-The poem offers a beautiful message of acceptance and love that seems to be as current today as ever.
+While written in the spirit of Christmas, the poem is intended to be a gift for all people and encourages us to celebrate and embrace the promise of hope, peace and unity during the holiday season.
+The poem offers a beautiful message of acceptance and love that is as current today as ever.